NathanVaughn/homelab-k8s/os/README.md

 3. Run `prep.py`
 4. Add `autoinstall.yaml` to flash drive root
 5. Modify `boot/grub.cfg` to include `autoinstall` in the `linux` command
+6. The system will need network access via Ethernet on first boot

 References: